Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 A ghostly voice called from behind her.
 "Sigrun, this is your last chance!"

 She looked back to see the image of her beloved uncle Mack, shaking her head at her.
 He called to her from behind a cloud of purple-black smoke.
 "Don't go out of this place with that girl's body.
-She will never be able to return if you cross the threshold."
+If you cross the threshold, she never will return."

 A tear came in her eye, but she ignored it.
-Mack might say such a thing, but she could no longer tell.
-"Don't think I don't know how you devils can switch masks at will."
+Mack might say such things, or so might a devil.
+Her stomach twisted neither more or less at the words.
+"Don't think I don't know how you can switch masks at will."
 Sigrun ran faster.

 The little girl made a rude gesture at Uncle Mack as they ran further down.